typst/packages/packages/preview/supercharged-dhbw/2.0.1/README.md

 `show-table-of-contents (bool)`: Whether the table of contents should be shown, default is `true`

 `supervisor (dict*)`: Name of the supervisor at the university and/or company (e.g. supervisor: (company: "John Doe", university: "Jane Doe"))

+    - company (str): Name of the supervisor at the company (note while the argument is optional at least one of the two arguments must be provided)
+    - university (str): Name of the supervisor at the university (note while the argument is optional at least one of the two arguments must be provided)

 `toc-depth (int)`: Depth of the table of contents, default is `3`